Scifiler-sys/Java-Curriculum/Spring/Day2/Readme.md

 * @EqualAndHashCode - overrides and creates equals method and hashcode method
 * @Data - for models, it will generate both setter, getter, equals, hashcode, and toString for you

-# What's an ORM?
-* Stands for Object Relational Mapper
-* The whole point is to simplify the transition from a database to a Java object
-* It will create SQL queries for you, it will map the info coming in from the database into a Java object for you, it will handle connection for you, and so on.
-* An ORM will map information from the database to Java object and vice versa.

 # Spring Boot
 * The easiest way to create a project and what 95% of tutorials you see out there uses
 * It is created to abstract almost all configuration required to get started and it is almost as simple as just creating the project and running it